orbs-network/validator-instructions/public/orbs-public-beta.md

-# Setting up an Orbs Public Blockchain Node using Nebula CLI
+# Setting up an Orbs Public Blockchain Node using Strela CLI

 This step-by-step guide will walk you through creating a new node and connecting it to an existing Orbs network.